 Second, it isn’t very well insulated.
 Sure, your food isn’t unbearably warm when you eat it, but if you don’t have a way to heat it up before you eat (which most of us won’t), then you will have to put up with lukewarm lunches.
 The thermos is awesome though.

 Coleman Soft Cooler

-Okay, full disclosure – this is just a cooler, but it makes for a perfect lunch box on the job.
+OK, full disclosure – this is just a cooler, but it makes for a perfect lunch box on the job.
 It is large enough to hold forty cans, so it is capable of holding an entire meal and a half for you.
 It has an adjustable shoulder strap to make it easy to carry, has a front pocket and a pocket on the lid as well.

-The Coleman is made with antimicrobial properties helping to reduce odors and mold or mildew from developing inside of the cooler.
+The Coleman is made with antimicrobial properties helping to reduce odors and mold or mildew from developing inside the cooler.
 The insulation also has heat welded seams to prevent the liner from leaking and losing any cold air.

 Is the Coleman for you?

 If you want a lunch box that can hold enough to keep you fed throughout the day, then this one will work perfectly for you.
 It isn’t a hard cooler, so it can collapse when it isn’t in use, saving you space.
 And because it is flexible, you can even over pack it when needed.

 What don’t like about this lunch box is that it is just one large compartment.
 You can’t have some hot foods and some cold foods in it and expect them to stay their proper temperatures.
 In fact, it doesn’t do well with hot foods at all.

 But if you just need some fruit and maybe a couple of sandwiches with an cold drink, this is great for that.

 Six Pack Fitness Innovator Insulated Meal Management Bag